Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 • Step 1: Companies and individuals wishing to enter a drug on the market must obtain a license from the FDA to manufacture, sell, or import drugs in Thailand.

-• Step 2: Application for approval of drug quality control and analytical methods. (at Department of Medical Science)
+• Step 2: Application for approval of drug quality control and analytical methods. (at the Department of Medical Science)

 • Step 3: Then the licensed applicant must obtain FDA registration for the medicine to market and sell the drug in Thailand.